 On Oct.
-27, 2015, he had his left leg amputated below the knee after a diabetes-related infection raged through the leg after he thought he scratched his foot while playing golf.
+27, 2015, he had his left leg amputated below the knee after a diabetes-related infection raged through the leg from an apparent scratch to his foot while playing golf.

 The infection coursed through his bloodstream, permeating to his heart, lungs, liver and kidneys.
 Brock also had to have a heart bypass along the way, besides having been fitted with a prosthesis.